KwatMDPhD/how_to_environment/macos.md

 Dock & Menu Bar /
-Automatically hide and show the Dock / Check Automatically hide and show the menu bar on desktop / Check
-* / Show in Menu Bar / Uncheck
+Automatically hide and show the Dock / Check Automatically hide and show the menu bar on desktop / Check ALL / Show in Menu Bar / Uncheck
 Battery / Show percentage / Check
 Clock / Use 24-hour clock / Check
 Display the time with seconds / Check